github/site-policy/Policies/github-terms-of-service.md

 **Confidentiality Obligations.** You agree that any non-public Beta Preview information we give you, such as information about a private Beta Preview, will be considered GitHub’s confidential information (collectively, “Confidential Information”), regardless of whether it is marked or identified as such.
 You agree to only use such Confidential Information for the express purpose of testing and evaluating the Beta Preview (the “Purpose”), and not for any other purpose.
 You should use the same degree of care as you would with your own confidential information, but no less than reasonable precautions to prevent any unauthorized use, disclosure, publication, or dissemination of our Confidential Information.
 You promise not to disclose, publish, or disseminate any Confidential Information to any third party, unless we don’t otherwise prohibit or restrict such disclosure (for example, you might be part of a GitHub-organized group discussion about a private Beta Preview feature).

-**Exceptions.** Confidential Information will not include information that is: (a) or becomes publicly available without breach of this Agreement through no act or inaction on your part (such as when a private Beta Preview becomes a public Beta Preview); (b) known to you before we disclose it to you; (c) independently developed by you without breach of any confidentiality obligation to us or any third party; or (d) disclosed with permission from GitHub.
-You will not violate the terms of this Agreement if you are required to disclose Confidential Information pursuant to operation of law, provided GitHub has been given reasonable advance written notice to object, unless prohibited by law.
+**Exceptions.** Confidential Information will not include information that: (a) becomes publicly available without breach of this Agreement through no act or inaction on your part (such as when a private Beta Preview becomes a public Beta Preview); (b) known to you before we disclose it to you; (c) independently developed by you without breach of any confidentiality obligation to us or any third party; or (d) disclosed with permission from GitHub.
+You will not violate the terms of this Agreement if you disclose Confidential Information pursuant to a legal requirement from legal authorities, provided GitHub has been given reasonable advance written notice to object, unless prohibited by law.

 #### 3. Feedback

-We’re always trying to improve of products and services, and your feedback as a Beta Preview user will help us do that.
-If you choose to give us any ideas, know-how, algorithms, code contributions, suggestions, enhancement requests, recommendations or any other feedback for our products or services (collectively, “Feedback”), you acknowledge and agree that GitHub will have a royalty-free, fully paid-up, worldwide, transferable, sub-licensable, irrevocable and perpetual license to implement, use, modify, commercially exploit and/or incorporate the Feedback into our products, services, and documentation.
+If you choose to give us any feedback for our products or services (“Feedback”), you acknowledge and agree that GitHub will have a license to implement, use, modify, commercially exploit and/or incorporate the Feedback into our products, services, and documentation.
+You also agree that the license will be royalty-free, fully paid-up, worldwide, transferable, sub-licensable, irrevocable and perpetual.
+Feedback includes the following (amongst other things): ideas, know-how, algorithms, code contributions, suggestions, enhancement requests, and recommendations.

 ### K. Payment
 **Short version:** *You are responsible for any fees associated with your use of GitHub.
 We are responsible for communicating those fees to you clearly and accurately, and letting you know well in advance if those prices change.*

+You are solely responsible for all taxes, fees, duties and governmental assessments (except for taxes based on GitHub's net income) that are imposed or become due in connection with this Agreement.

+Use of any of GitHub's non-free services or products requires observance of the rest of this section.
+In all other cases you can ignore the rest of this section K.

 #### 1. Pricing
 Our pricing and payment terms are available at [github.com/pricing](https://github.com/pricing).
 If you agree to a subscription price, that will remain your price for the duration of the payment term; however, prices are subject to change at the end of a payment term.